olliemath/Python-TinyEvolver/README.md

 print p.best.genes
 ```

+## Tips
+The majority of the work in constructing an evolutionary algorithm in TinyEvolver is the fitness function - and this is where the majority of the work is done by the CPU.
+You can thus speed up your code by speeding up the fitness function, whether that be by outsourcing to NumPy, writing C extensions, or simply making your function more efficient.
+Since TinyEvolver is written in pure Python, you could also run it under [PyPy](http://pypy.org/).

 ## Documentation
-TinyEvolve contains 3 classes: Individual, Population and IslandModel.
-A Population is a collection of Individuals and an IslandModel is a collection of Populations - both of these classes have methods for evolving.
+TinyEvolver contains 3 classes: Individual, Population and IslandModel.
+A Population is a collection of Individuals and an IslandModel is a collection of Populations - both of these classes have methods for evolving with all variables having sensible defaults.

 ### Individual
 Users should not need to create an instance of this class directly.